mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment1/Report/assignment.md

 The *displayGuitarInfo()* method takes an object of class "Guitar", or any of its derived classes, and executes its *display()* method.
-This is demonstrated within the project by passing in an object of type "AcousticGuitar".
+This is demonstrated within the project by passing in an object of type "AcousticGuitar", which will display the information for the "AcousticGuitar" object.

 ```cpp
 void displayGuitarInfo(Guitar &A){